 The quantity of sand moved will depend on antecedent beach topography.
 To stay consistent with current permits, the excavated volume will not exceed 2,000 yd3.
 Once either the wide/short or narrow/long planform alignment is selected, the limit on excavation volume will largely set channel dimensions.
 If a wide channel alignment is selected, the channel length will be limited so the total excavated volume remains below the limit.
-Similarly, if a long channel alignment is selected, the channel alignment is selected, the channel alignment is below the limit.
+Similarly, if a long channel alignment is selected, the channel width will be limited so the total excavated volume remains below the limit.
 The actual dimensions at the time of implementation will depend on the beach berm topography at the time of implementation.
 Monthly surveys of the outlet channel, supplemented by spot checks at the time of management actions, will provide necessary information about beach berm topography.